finos-labs/Open-Financial-LLMs-Leaderboard/README.md

 If you encounter problem on the space, don't hesitate to restart it to remove the create eval-queue, eval-queue-bk, eval-results and eval-results-bk created folder.

+# Code logic for more complex edits

+You'll find
+- the main table' columns names and properties in `src/display/utils.py`
+- the logic to read all results and request files, then convert them in dataframe lines, in `src/leaderboard/read_evals.py`, and `src/populate.py`
+- teh logic to allow or filter submissions in `src/submission/submit.py` and `src/submission/check_validity.py`